piotrduszynski-besolve/ee-calculator-nestjs/README.md

 ## Note about last approach
 I did a first try to the exercise here: https://github.com/piotrduszynski-besolve/ee-calculator

-I decided to try again with a different approach, as I spend to much time on setup the project stack.
-Now I'm building projects based on nestjs, which speeds up the development phase significantly, thanks to build-in generators for setup project and generate project files.
+I decided to try again with a different approach, as I spend to much time on setup the project tech stack.
+I decided to build a project based on nestjs, which speeds up the development phase significantly, thanks to build-in generators for setup projects and project files.
 ## Product Analyzes
 ### Business requirements
 #### Product requirements